Poojitha-Laxmi/Sales-Profit-Performance-Dashboard-Excel-/README.md

 🌍 Regional analysis shows mismatch between sales contribution and profitability ⚠️ Higher discounts negatively impact profit in certain regions

+Dashboard 2
+A small group of customers contributes significantly to total revenue (Pareto principle) Majority of customers are one-time buyers, indicating potential retention issues Some customers generate high sales but low or negative profit due to discounts Consumer segment drives the highest sales volume

 🛠️ Tools & Techniques Used
 Microsoft Excel